mikemajesty/nestjs-boilerplate-tests_examples/README.md

 - [docker-compose]
 - [yarn]
 - [NVM]
    * Node >=14 <=15

 ## Architecture

 - `src/main.ts`: Application entry point.
-- `src/config/`: Application setup for settings and environment variables.
 - `src/modules/`: Application modules, may contain; services, controller, repositories and etc.
-- `src/modules/common/`: Utilities for the application that will necessarily be used only within the modules.
+- `src/modules/common/`: Common modules that used for two or many modules.
+- `src/modules/common/**/adpater.ts`: Used to communicated with controller and others moduels.
+Controllers and Modules must communicated with abstraction, not implementation.
+- `src/modules/global/`: Globals modules that is visibles for all modules.
+- `src/modules/global/secrets`: Modules settings and environment variables.
 - `src/utils/`: Utilities for the application that will not necessarily only be used within modules.
 - `src/filters/`: Exception Filters are called after the route handler and after the interceptors.
 They are the last place to make changes before a response goes out.
 - `src/interceptors/`: Application interceptors.